emojicode/emojicode/README.md

   make DEFAULT_PACKAGES_DIRECTORY=/opt/strange/place
   ```

-3. You can now either install Emojicode and run the tests:
+3. Run the tests:

    ```
-   [sudo] make install && make tests
+   make tests
    ```

-   or package the binaries for distribution:
+4. You can now either install Emojicode:

    ```
-   make dist
+   make install
    ```

-  After the command is done you will find a directory and a tarfile
-in `builds` named after your platform, e.g. `Emojicode-0.3-beta.2-x86_64-linux-gnu`.
+   or copy the binaries from `builds/`.

 ## 📝 Contributions